Opinion | Biden will slap sanctions on Putin. Here’s what a tough response looks like.

 As you may recall, the United States imposed sanctions on Russia in 2014, after its annexation of Crimea.
-And Biden has already announced some limited sanctions this time, while reserving harsher measures to exert more leverage once the invasion is fully underway.
+And Biden has already announced some limited sanctions this time, while reserving harsher measures to exert more leverage as the military invasion continues advancing.

 Neither has proved a deterrent: As of now, Russia is attacking on multiple fronts and Russian forces are advancing toward the capital, Kyiv, with casualties mounting and refugees beginning to flee.